madhav1412/shortcuts/README.md

 # shortcuts
+If it is not exactly how you want it, you engineer it exactly how you want it.

-[Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752) for iOS and macOS
+[Shortcuts](https://apps.apple.com/us/app/shortcuts/id1462947752) for iOS and macOS for very specific use cases.